mrithunjay26/ModelStreetSegmentation/README.md

 # ModelStreetSegmentationjs
-An street segmentation model on js for identifying objects in an city street atmosphere. this entire model Is great at identifying the folowing ~Building
+An street segmentation model on js for identifying objects in an city street atmosphere. this entire model Is great at identifying the folowing:
+~Building
 ~Car
 ~Road